 This is very difficult to answer without knowing background facts such as:

-Even once we know these details, there may be further questions to be answered, particularly if the asset is shares held in a company as the rules regarding the entrepreneur’s relief qualifications have become more complex over recent years.
+Even after we have these details, further questions may arise—especially if the asset is company shares—because the rules for qualifying for entrepreneur’s relief have become more complex in recent years.

 Given the pitfalls in this particular area of capital gains tax, we would advise that you seek professional tax advice well in advance of any sale, as if the answer is “no”, then you need to start a two year clock ticking to be eligible for entrepreneurs relief, if this is even possible.